scalar-labs/docs-scalardb-community/_home/home.md

 product_row:
   - image_path:
     alt: ""
-    title: "ScalarDB" # This title will appear in the header for the feature item on the home page; space is limited, so keep it short but descriptive; try to keep all feature item titles around the same length
+    title: "Supported Databases" # This title will appear in the header for the feature item on the home page; space is limited, so keep it short but descriptive; try to keep all feature item titles around the same length
-    excerpt: "Universal transaction manager" # Add a brief product description (approximately 8 words)
+    excerpt: "Databases that ScalarDB supports" # Add a brief product description (approximately 8 words)
-    url: "docs/latest" # Add a relative URL to the product home page doc that is within this parent product docs site
+    url: "docs/latest/scalardb-supported-databases" # Add a relative URL to the product home page doc that is within this parent product docs site
     btn_class: "btn--primary"
     btn_label: "Get started" # This can be any other type of call to action
   - image_path: